eventcore/profile-data-center/api-documentation/profileschema/patchevent.md

 # Patch Profile External Schema Section

-A PATCH endpoint intened to allow third party developers to define their own properties on the Profile schema and share data with other third parth vendors without eventcore's involvement.
+A PATCH endpoint intended to allow third party developers to define their own properties on the Profile schema and share data with other third party vendors without eventcore's involvement.

 These properties are specific to the event they are created in.
-The full path to these properties on the Profile will be 'events.{eventName}._externalprovider.{property}'.
+The full path to these properties on the Profile will be `events.{eventName}._externalprovider.{property}`.

 ## Overview